klmmmv/thesis/chap2.md

 Table: Set-up of internal and external subjects {#tbl:subjects}

-Business Process Management methods usually have a cultural aspect to it.
-Meaning, that the process development method is not limited to a technical and functional point of view.
-But it also tries to implement a business culture which is embedded into a BPM.
+Business Process Management methods usually have a cultural aspect to it, meaning, that the process development method is not limited to a technical and functional point of view.
+In fact, it tries to implement a business culture which is embedded into a BPM.
-In S-BPM one way of enforcing this, is to specify certain roles of stakeholders, which actively take part in the process development life-cycle.
+In S-BPM one way of enforcing this is to specify certain roles of stakeholders, which actively take part in the process development life-cycle.
 Fleischmann et al.
 [@fleischmann:2010] specified four roles:

 1. A **governor** mainly is responsible for the environmental factors of a process.
-He is the interface between executive officers and the operational businuess.
+He is the interface between executive officers and the operational business.
 The governor should always have the big picture in mind when tackling certain problems.
 2. **Actors** are the subjects as mentioned above.
 They run work processes and identify problems or weaknesses in current process models.
 They know best, how certain parts of processes actually are executed.
-3. **Experts** represent specialists in specicfic fields, as the name indicates.
+3. **Experts** represent specialists in specific fields, as the name indicates.
    They consult the other roles for certain recognized problems.
 4. **Facilitators** are the "glue of the process environment".
 They usually are represented by project managers, coaches or members of middle management.
    Their role is to manage the communications of all roles and consult additional experts or actors when needed.

+Those are roles which also exist in different management paradigms, but with different names.

-## Modeling constructs {#constructs}
+## Modeling Constructs {#constructs}

-As S-BPM tries to be as simple as possible, there are only a few modeling constructs, which build the S-BPM modeling language.
+Since S-BPM tries to be as simple as possible, there are only a few modeling constructs which build the S-BPM modeling language.
+The whole modeling language is based on the Parallel Activity Specification Schema (PASS).
+According to Elstermann et al. [@pass1] "it has been effectively applied to capture the requirements for business process management in several domains", and further it "has been proven to be well understandable and considered to be appropriate to capture and model the essence of processes".

+The graphical notation has not been standardized so far, though steps towards standardization have been made in research by Elstermann et al. in [@pass1] and [@pass2].
+The notation can also be downloaded as a Microsoft Visual plugin [^visio-plugin].
+The shapes in this thesis are loosely based on the aforementioned work and on Fleischmanns et al. [@fleischmann:2010].

+[^visio-plugin]: At https://subjective-me.jimdo.com/visio-modelling/ you can download the plugin.
+Additionally there is a tutorial on how to use the plugin in Visio.

-### Basic shapes in S-BPM
+### Basic Shapes in S-BPM

 Obviously, the subject is
 the main focus of the language and is represented with a simple rectangular